-When I covered the launch of Trine 3: Artifacts of Power, well aware of its shift from 2D (or 2.5D, rather) to 3D, I was cautious, yet hopeful.
-Frozenbyte did after all deliver two absolutely amazing experiences with the first two Trine titles, so they have a solid track record at least.
-Unfortunately, it appears the developer may have overreached for its third outing however, as they simply did not have the funding to create what they had envisioned.
-Darn shame.
+When I covered the launch of Trine 3: Artifacts of Power, I was cautious, yet hopeful; Frozenbyte did after all deliver two absolutely amazing experiences with the first two entries.
+It appears the developer may have overreached for this third outing, however, as they simply did not have the funding to create what they had envisioned.

 According to a “post-launch thoughts” post on Steam from Frozenbyte, the budget from Trine 2 to Trine 3 almost tripled in size, exceeding as much as 5.4 million USD.
 I don’t know about you, but to me, that sounds like a lot of money, and yet it was not enough.
 Not by a long shot, as what they wanted to make would likely have required closer to 15 million USD, which is, for all intents and purposes… a LOT of money!
 Anyway, in spite of that, and the somewhat mixed reception from fans and critics alike, they remain proud of the final product.